talkowski-lab/rCNV2/analysis/genes/README.md

 Once wighted CNVs were tallied in cases and controls for each window, we next compared the ratios of ultra-rare CNVs between cases and controls using the following procedure:

+(Working idea for CNV burden test, as old distribution-based methods did not work)

+1. Count total # of weighted cnvs per gene ( case + control )
+2. Adjust based on gene features (maybe not necessary?)
+3. Proportion test of case:control (?) to get p-value

 The code to perform this step is contained in `gene_burden_test.R`.